NetAppEMEA/hackathon-vol1-deprecated/PREWORK.md

 ### UNIX Editor
 The activity requires basic text file editing.
 The RaspberryPI has the 'nano' and 'vim' editors pre-installed.
 If you are not familiar with one of these editors, you might want to either install your own favorite UNIX editor or learn one of the provided editors.

+### SSH and SCP Commands
+In module 1, you will be asked to SSH into the RaspberryPI, take a picture, then copy the picture back to your laptop using SCP.
+Make sure you know how to use the ssh and scp commands.

 ## Basic Git/GitHub Tutorial
 If this is your first time using Git or GitHub (or any source control tool for that matter), I recommend watching a Git/GitHub tutorial.
 There are many good videos on Youtube.com, here is one example; https://www.youtube.com/watch?v=0fKg7e37bQE